Caesar cipher: Breaking the cipher

 The Caesar cipher can be easily broken even in a ciphertext-only scenario.
 Since there are only a limited number of possible shifts (25 in English), an attacker can mount a brute force attack by deciphering the message, or part of it, using each possible shift.
 The correct description will be the one which makes sense as English text.
 An example is shown on the right for the ciphertext "exxegoexsrgi"; the candidate plaintext for shift four "attackatonce" is the only one which makes sense as English text.
 Another type of brute force attack is to write out the alphabet beneath each letter of the ciphertext, starting at that letter.
 Again the correct decryption is the one which makes sense as English text.
 This technique is sometimes known as "completing the plain component".

 Another approach is to match up the frequency distribution of the letters.
 By graphing the frequencies of letters in the ciphertext, and by knowing the expected distribution of those letters in the original language of the plaintext, a human can easily spot the value of the shift by looking at the displacement of particular features of the graph.
 This is known as frequency analysis.
 For example, in the English language the plaintext frequencies of the letters E, T, (usually most frequent), and Q, Z (typically least frequent) are particularly distinctive.
-Computers can also do this by measuring how well the actual frequency distribution matches up with the expected distribution; for example, the chi-squared statistic can be used.
+Computers can automate this process by assessing the similarity between the observed frequency distribution and the expected distribution.
+This can be achieved, for instance, through the utilization of the chi-squared statistic or by minimizing the sum of squared errors between the observed and known language distributions.

 The unicity distance for the Caesar cipher is about 2, meaning that on average at least two characters of ciphertext are required to determine the key.
 In rare cases more text may be needed.
-For example the words "river" and "arena" can be converted to each other with a Caesar shift, which means they can produce the same ciphertext with different shifts.
-However in practice the key can almost certainly be found with at least 6 characters of ciphertext.
+For example, the words "river" and "arena" can be converted to each other with a Caesar shift, which means they can produce the same ciphertext with different shifts.
+However, in practice the key can almost certainly be found with at least 6 characters of ciphertext.

 With the Caesar cipher, encrypting a text multiple times provides no additional security.
 This is because two encryptions of, say, shift A and shift B, will be equivalent to a single encryption with shift A + B. In mathematical terms, the set of encryption operations under each possible key forms a group under composition.